Priyanshusingh25/leave-management-system/README.md

 ### Employee Features
 - Login and authentication with JWT
-- Apply for leave with date range and reason
+- Apply for leave --> date range and reason
 - View personal leave history
 - Edit or cancel pending leave requests
 - Employee dashboard with leave statistics